crmcog/sf-cog/docs/admin-guide/README.md

 So.. anyone can do this!

-- Ability to work on a browser
+- Ability to work through a browser
 - Analytical skills will certainly help
 - Willingness to explore :)
 - Able to spend at least 1-2 hours a day for a month